elephantscale/solr-labs/schema/1-schema.md

 ## 1-Install

-In this lab we will practice changing the schema
+In this lab we will practice changing the schema.

 Lab Goals:

-* Install Solr and verify its operation
+* Be able to browse and change the schema
-* Prepare to use this install for all subsequent labs
+* Get used to the idea of changing it using the API rather than XML files.

 ### STEP 1) Stop solr and restart with `gettingstarted` schema